JADE-V-V/JADE/docs/source/dev/insertbenchmarks.rst

     add_error: true
     conditional_formatting: {"red": 20, "orange": 10, "yellow": 5}

 Add the atlas config file
 =========================

-mandatory:
+The atlas configuration files are located at ``<JADE_root>/cfg/benchmarks_pp/atlas``.
+When contributing to the JADE codebase, developers should add their files in ``jade/resources/default_cfg/benchmarks_pp/atlas``.
+These files are transport code independent and they act on the processed raw data.
+The configuration is written in YAML format.
+The name of the file must be the same name of the benchmark.
+The excel configuration files are used to produce the excel file that will contain post-processed comparisons between different code-lib simulation results.

+The minimum unit for atlas post-processing is the *plot*.
+A plot can be produced from a single raw *result* or some kind of combinations of them.

+The mandatory options for the *plot* configuration are:

 * ``results``: a list of *results* that are used in the table.
   These names must be the same as the ones used in the raw data configuration.
   The effect of selection more than one results is that all *result* dataframe are combined thanks to an extra column called "Result" that is added to the global dataframe.
 * ``plot_type``: the type of plot to be produced.
 You can check which type of plots are available in JADE in the :ref:`plot_types` section.
+In case a new plot is needed, please refer to :ref:`add_plot_type`.
 * ``title``: title of the plot.
 * ``x_label``: label of the x-axis.
 * ``y_labels``: label of the y-axis (in some cases more than one label can be provided).
 * ``x``: column name that will be used as the x-axis in the plot.
 Accepted names are listed in :ref:`allowed_binnings`.
 * ``y``: column name that will be used as the y-axis in the plot.
 Accepted names are listed in :ref:`allowed_binnings`.

-Optional:
+Optional configuration options are:

 * ``expand_runs``: By default true.
 If the benchmark consisted of more than one run, the results have been combined in the global results dataframe adding a 'Case' column.
 If expand_runs is set to true, the plot will be produced for each